 The second component of a packet sniffer is the packet analyzer, which displays the contents of all fields within a protocol message.
 In order to do so, the packet analyzer must "understand" the structure of all messages exchanged by protocols.
 For example, suppose we are interested in displaying the various fields in messages exchanged by the HTTP protocol in Figure 1.
 The packet analyzer understands the format of Ethernet frames, and so can identify the IP datagram within an Ethernet frame.
 It also understands the IP datagram format, so that it can extract the TCP segment within the IP datagram.
-Finally, it understands the TCP segment.
+Finally, it understands the TCP segment structure, so it can extract the HTTP message contained in the TCP segment.
 Finally, it understands the HTTP protocol and so, for example, knows that the first bytes of an HTTP message will contain the string "GET," "POST," or "HEAD," as shown in Figure 2.8 in the text.